Welcome to today's edition of the Rush 24-7 podcast.

 Well, they go out, they'll raise it from donors and whatever, but they'll also do it by funding various organizations who will then send some of that money back to the Democrat Party.

-So you can't go right, you can't go to the Treasury and rob it, but you can allocate money to groups that are going to send a portion of what they get back to you.
+So you can't go right, you can't go to the Treasury and rob it, but you can allocate money to groups.

-And that's how you raid the Federal Treasury.
+And that's how you raid the federal treasury.

-And then beyond that, you build up uh relationships based on ideological components of liberalism, in which case abortion is the sacrament.
+And then beyond that, you build up relationships based on ideological components of liberalism, in which case abortion is the sacrament.

 So Planned Parenthood is sacred, folks.